JNRMAT002/CSC3022F_Cpp_Assignment1/README.md

 **cat data/example.txt | ./bin/myWC**

+To properly process example textfiles with a **">"** character starting each line of valid input text (such as in the examples supplied in the assignment tab), comment out line 19 of **main.cpp** and uncomment line 18.

 ## Using the makefile:

 The makefile can be used to compile the program.
 Run **make** to compile all necessary files and generate the executable.